Last updated: 07/09/2021 | Estimated Reading Time: 5 minutes

 What other extras could I get?

-- Cover for driving abroad – while UK car insurance does cover driving within the EU, typically policies are only Third Party.
-You can take out additional insurance for driving abroad if you want to enjoy the comprehensive level of cover you do at home.
+- Cover for driving abroad – while UK car insurance does cover driving within the EU, typically policies are only third party.
+You can take out additional insurance for driving abroad if you want to enjoy the comprehensive level of cover you do at home, including dedicated European breakdown cover.

 - Personal injury cover – a degree of personal injury cover is included in most comprehensive policies however you may want to increase this limit.